ybao81/valetbike/notes/app-creation.md

 # ValetBike App Creation Notes
-Below is a step by step explanation walkthrough of how the existing ValetBike app was created from scratch on an Apple M1 machine.
+Below is a step by step explanation walkthrough of how I, the lead developer of ValetBike, created the application from scratch on an Apple M1 machine.
 The machine which was used for this process already had a fully configured Ruby on Rails development environment.
 New developers hoping to replicate the steps below should first follow one of the other guides included in this folder:

 * [Mac Ruby on Rails Developer Environment Setup](https://github.com/deadroxy/valetbike/blob/master/notes/mac-setup.md)
 * [Windows Ruby on Rails Developer Environment Setup](https://github.com/deadroxy/valetbike/blob/master/notes/windows-setup.md)

-## First update the system to use the latest versions of Ruby and Rails
+## First I updated my system to use the latest versions of Ruby and Rails

 - Update asdf with the latest language packs:\
   `asdf update`\